BP says $7 billion Pan American stake sale still on

 Bridas already owns a 40 percent stake in the group, which BP has described as Argentina's second-largest producer of oil and gas.

-(Reporting by Tom Bergin in London and Karina Grazina in Buenos Aires; Editing by David Hulmes and Marguerita Choy)
+(Reporting by Tom Bergin in London and Alejandro Lifschitz in Buenos Aires; Editing by David Hulmes)